machinetranslate/machinetranslate.org/quality/metrics/metrics.md

 ## Machine learning metrics

 Machine learning metrics use a language model.
-These metrics embed the source sentence into a multidimesional space to calculate the differences.
+These metrics embed the source sentence into a multidimensional space to calculate the differences.

 - [COMET](comet.md)
 - [YiSi](yisi.md)